shayypy/guilded-webhook-proxy/README.md

 ## Limitations

-The native Guilded implementation of this feature could create threads for pull request comments, but that is not possible as a regular application.
+The native Guilded implementation of this feature could create threads for pull request comments, but that is not possible as a regular application like GWP.